rishabhr369/High-Performance-Kafka-Spark-Architecture/README.md

 ### Key Capabilities

 1. **Generates High-Volume Synthetic Data**
    A custom data producer simulates high-frequency financial transactions and sends them to Kafka in real time.
+Data Volume of upto 40 thousand records per second is produced.

 2. **Handles Real-Time Ingestion and Buffering**
    Kafka serves as a distributed messaging platform, ingesting and retaining these streaming events for downstream consumers.